-Description On: The computer is on.
+Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(2) 4 0 Mute light On: Computer sound is off.Off: Computer sound is on.
+(3) ₽⊘ Microphone mute light On: Microphone is off.Off: Microphone is on.
+(4) ብ Power light On: The computer is on.
 Blinking (select products only): The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unnecessary components.
 Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
-Hibernation is the power-
+Hibernation is the power-saving state that uses the least amount of power.

-Power button and fingerprint reader
+Button and fingerprint reader

-Identify the computer power button and fingerprint reader.
+Identify the power button (1) and fingerprint reader (2).